Duplicate Records

 2

-Stack the duplicate family records on top of each other.
+List the duplicate family records next to one another.
 See the screenshot below for an example of formatting.

 3

-If you have instances where there are 2+ identical family records, put these on another sheet by clicking on the plus sign at the bottom of the spreadsheet.
+If you have instances where there are more than two identical family records, put these on another sheet by clicking on the plus sign at the bottom of the spreadsheet.
 This will allow you to create another tab where you can copy and paste the triplicate and quadruplicate records.

 4